-"Every child deserves the best possible start in life and the support that enables them to fulfill their potential.
-Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up"
+"All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so their experiences in early years have a major impact on their future life chances.
+A secure, safe, and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential."